sherlockHK/kaoyan-helper/README.md

 kaoyan-helper
 =============

-My first iOS app ,just a simple demo about graduate school exam
+A application for the graduate school exam